 - Department data managers

 Under the Regents Policy on Access to Student Records, all University officials who are custodians of student education records have the responsibility to educate and inform those who act in the student's educational interest of their individual responsibility for compliance with the Regents policy.
 Violation of the Regents policy and the procedures and guidelines may result in disciplinary action.
-Administrative procedures and guidelines for implementing the Regents policy are available here.
+See more on administrative procedures and guidelines for implementing the Regents policy.